hibetterheyj/Notes4Review_21Spring/MICRO-502_Aerial_Robotics_Notes.md

 - What are the input and output of the rate controller?

-  Input: rate setpoint
+  Input: angle rate setpoint + estimated angle rate

-  Output: generated angle torque
+  Output: generated angle **torque**

 - What happens when an attitude setpoint [0 0 pi/2] is applied?